 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is supplied from the mains.
-The shower room contains a shower, wash hand basin and w.c.
+The Shower room contains a modern shower and cubicle, wash hand basin and WC.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is centrally heated by means of an oil-fired system, comprising a floor-standing combination boiler located in the kitchen.
+The property is centrally heated by means of a gas fired system, comprising a combination boiler located in a hall cupboard.
 Heating to the rooms is provided by water filled radiators.
 The system is of a type designed to provide instantaneous hot water upon demand.
-A modern oil tank is located within the rear garden.